PingPlotter Cloud Manual

 Timeline Graphs

-The Timeline Graph is a visual representation of your collected trace data.
+The Timeline Graph is a visual representation of your collected Target session data.
 It helps you see the fluctuations in network performance over time.

 1. Latency Scale